History of the euro: Recession era

-As a result of the global financial crisis that began in 2007/2008, the eurozone entered its first official recession in the third quarter of 2008, official figures confirmed in January 2009.
+Due to the 2008 financial crisis and the Great Recession, the eurozone entered its first official recession in the third quarter of 2008, official figures confirmed in January 2009.
 The EU was in negative growth for the second, third and fourth quarters of 2008 and the first quarter of 2009 before returning to positive growth (for the eurozone as a whole).
 Despite the recession, Estonia acceded to the eurozone and Iceland put in an EU application to join the euro, seeing it at the time as a safe haven.

 Lisbon Treaty

 In 2009, the Lisbon Treaty formalised the Eurogroup, the meeting of euro finance ministers, with an official president.
 Jean-Claude Juncker served as president before and after formalisation and has been an advocate of strengthening the group, economic co-operation and common representation.
 Appetite for stronger economic co-operation grew due to the recession and the potential failure of some weaker eurozone members.
 However, Germany had opposed previous moves to strengthen the Eurogroup, such as French President Nicolas Sarkozy's attempts at Eurogroup summits, due to fears of undermining the ECB's independence.
 Jean-Claude Trichet, who succeeded Duisenberg as ECB president in 2003, fended off numerous attacks from Sarkozy at the start of the recession.
-Before that formalisation of the Eurogroup, eurozone leaders held an extraordinary summit in reaction to the financial crisis on 11 October 2008 in Paris.
+Before that formalisation of the Eurogroup, eurozone leaders held an extraordinary summit on 11 October 2008 in Paris to discuss the 2008 financial crisis.
 Rather than the Eurogroup meeting as finance ministers, they met as head of states or government (similar to the European Council) to define a joint action plan for the eurozone and the European Central Bank to stabilise the European economy.
 These such meetings would be where many euro governance reforms would be agreed.

 Early responses

-The leaders hammered out a plan to confront the financial crisis which will involve hundreds of billions of euros of new initiatives to head off a feared meltdown.
+The leaders designed a plan to mitigate the 2008 financial crisis which will involve hundreds of billions of euros of new initiatives to head off a feared meltdown.
 They agreed a bank rescue plan: governments would buy into banks to boost their finances and guarantee interbank lending.
 Coordination against the crisis is considered vital to prevent the actions of one country harming another and exacerbating the bank solvency and credit shortage problems.

 Despite initial fears by speculators in early 2009 that the stress of such a large recession could lead to the break-up of the eurozone, the euro's position actually strengthened as the year progressed.
 Far from the poorer performing economies moving further away and becoming a default risk, bond yield spreads between Germany and the weakest economies decreased easing the strain on these economies.
 Much of the credit for the turn around in fortunes has been attributed to the ECB, which injected €500bn into the banks in June.
 Indeed, the euro came to be seen as a safe haven, as countries outside it such as Iceland fared worse than those with the euro.
 Iceland subsequently applied to the EU to get the benefit of using a larger currency with the support of the ECB.